tomerfiliba-org/reedsolomon/README.rst

 The ``RSCodec`` class will automatically apply chunking, by splitting longer messages into chunks and encode/decode them separately; it shouldn't make a difference from an API perspective (ie, from your POV).

-To use the Cython implementation, you need to ``pip install cython`` and a C++ compiler (Microsoft Visual C++ 14.0 for Windows and Python 3.7).
+To use the Cython implementation, you need to ``pip install cython`` and a C++ compiler (Microsoft Visual C++ 14.x for Windows and Python 3.10+), read the up-to-date instructions in the `official wiki <https://wiki.python.org/moin/WindowsCompilers>`_.
 Then you can simply cd to the root of the folder where creedsolo.pyx is, and type ``python setup.py build_ext --inplace``.
 Alternatively, you can generate just the C++ code by typing `cython -3 creedsolo.pyx`.
 When building a distributable egg or installing the module from source, the Cython module will be automatically transpiled and compiled if both Cython and a C compiler are installed.
 This behavior can be modified using the ``--nocython`` and ``--native-compile`` arguments for ``setup.py``.

+Then, use `import RSCodec from creedsolo` instead of importing from the `reedsolo` module, and finally only feed `bytearray()` objects to the `RSCodec` object.
+Exclusively using bytearrays is one of the reasons creedsolo is faster than reedsolo.
+You can convert any string by specifying the encoding: `bytearray("Hello World", "UTF-8")`.

 Edge cases
 -------------